 - The school (or you) can request that the Local Authority (LA) carry out a statutory assessment of your child's needs.
 This is a legal process. - After the school have sent in the request to the LA (with a lot of information about your child, including some from you), they will decide whether they think your child's needs (as described in the paperwork provided), seem complex enough to need a statutory assessment.
 If this is the case they will ask you and all professionals involved with your child to write a report outlining your child's needs. - After the reports have all been sent in the LA will decide if your child's needs are severe, complex and lifelong and that they need more than 20 hours of support in school to make good progress.
-If this is the case they will write a Statement of Special Educational Needs or an EHC Plan.
-If this is not the case, they will ask the school to continue with the support and also set up a meeting in school to ensure a plan is in place to ensure your child makes as much progress as possible. - The EHC Plan will outline the provision your child will receive and what strategies must be put in place.
-It will also have long and short term goals for your child. - The additional adult may be used to support your child with whole class learning, run individual programmes or run small to support their needs.
+If this is the case 'they will write an Education and Health Care Plan (EHCP).
+If this is not the case, they will ask the school to continue with the support and also set up a meeting in school to ensure a plan is in place to ensure your child makes as much progress as possible.
+Additional funding can be sought. - The EHC Plan will outline the provision your child will receive and what strategies must be put in place.
+It will also have long and short term goals for your child.
+Every year school will meet to carry out an Annual Review. - The additional adult may be used to support your child with whole class learning, run individual programmes or run small to support their needs.